 Division 2 — Other matters

-247. In-house assets — prescribed percentage
+247. Percentage prescribed (Act s.
+20(3))

 The prescribed percentage for the purposes of section 20(3) of the Act is 5%.

-248. Recovery of money owing to the Fund by a Member
+248. Board direction under Act s.
+26(2), restriction on etc.

 (1) The Board must not give a direction under section 26(2) of the Act for an Employer to deduct more than $20 a fortnight from a Member’s pay unless the Member agrees.

 (2) If a Member who owes money to the Fund notifies the Board that he or she cannot reasonably afford to repay the money at the rate of $20 a fortnight, the Board is to negotiate with the Member with a view to arranging for the Member to repay the money at a lesser rate or in some other manner.

 248A.
-Payment to be made in accordance with deed
+Crown payments to Board to accord with deed

 The Crown is to make payments to the Board in accordance with the deed between the Treasurer and the Board entered into in June 2001 relating to the under-funding of the West State Super Scheme which occurred between 1 July 1992 and 30 June 1998.